amykapernick/blog/site/posts/the-need-for-pagespeed-a-hot-pursuit.md

 > PageSpeed (the Google product), doesn’t actually measure Page Speed (the time it takes to load your website).

 While the Google tool is great to give you a couple of things to look at, it isn’t actually measuring the page load time.
-So just because your site is ranking low in Google PageSpeed, doesn’t mean that your site is slow.
+Because your site is ranking low in Google PageSpeed, doesn’t mean that your site is slow.

 ## So what should I look at?